 Costs typically apply to mobile internet connections which are based on the amount of data transferred to and from the modem.

-In the calculation of the data transmitted to and from the modem not only the known data generated by the SCADA server is includ-ed, but also any other irrelevant and unwanted data transmitted by other devices on the internet to the IP address of the modem.
+In the calculation of the data transmitted to and from the modem not only the known data generated by the SCADA server is included, but also any other irrelevant and unwanted data transmitted by other devices on the internet to the IP address of the modem.
+Flat rate subscriptions may be an alternative to achieve a fixed cost independent of transmitted and received data.